vdao26/Spotify-Global-Trends/docs/testing_documentation.md

 - Integration/system tests to ensure the pipeline works end-to-end.
 - Domain tests to confirm the project answers the intended music-trend questions.

-We test less heavily:

-- Pure formatting of printed output (we care more about the correctness of the underlying data).
-- Extreme error conditions (completely corrupted CSVs, huge datasets), since they are outside the main project scope.

 ## How to Run Test Suite